RogerJFX/PPP/ppp.md

 This is a small piece of code, I wondered about a couple of days ago.
 It's Javascript here.
 Element is the HTML Element.

-What I wrote, is this:
+What I accidentally wrote, is this (yes, I now know there is something like a class list):

 ~~~
 Element.prototype.removeClass = function(clazz) {